mit-dormcon/t-rex/templates/index.md

 - [index.html](./index.html) - This is the page you're reading right now!
 - [api.json](./api.json) - This structured data is provided to the [REX Events page][events].
 Feel free to use it for your own purposes!
-The structure of the JSON is documented on the [main DormCon website](docs), and you can also look at the schema by viewing [openapi.yaml](./openapi.yaml).
+The structure of the JSON is documented on the [main DormCon website][docs], and you can also look at the schema by viewing [openapi.yaml](./openapi.yaml).
 - [booklet.html](./booklet.html) - This is the web version of the REX booklet, always up to date with the latest changes.